Royal Court Theatre

 It became the home to the English Stage Company in 1956, and after a refurbishment in the 1960’s, became famous for its productions of ‘earthy’ British dramas by play writers such as Harold Pinter and John Osborne with “Look Back in Anger” and “The Entertainer” starring Laurence Olivier being most notable.

 In 1971, the restaurant area was converted into a second acting space known as the Theatre Upstairs.
 On 16th June 1973, the world premiere production of Richard O'Brien’s “Rocky Horror Show” starring Tim Curry was first performed in the Theatre Upstairs.
-It was soon transfered to the old Classic Cinema on nearby King’s Road, where it built up such a cult following, it transfered to the larger King’s Road Theatre eventually transfering to London’s West End at the Comedy Theatre.
+It was soon transfered to the old Classic Cinema on nearby King’s Road, where it built up such a cult following, it transfered to the larger King’s Road Theatre (currently in 2013 the Cineworld Chelsea) eventually transfering to London’s West End at the Comedy Theatre.

 The Royal Court Theatre was radically redesigned internally in 2000, by architect Haworth Tompkins.
 It is designated a Grade II Listed building.